mayank-nebula/LG-Chatbot/README.md

 The only premium plugin that I have under billing for LTSC is YouTube Videos and what is covered in our hosting stack: https://getxmedia.com/web-design/wordpress-web-hosting.

 I have been mentioning for a while that someone needs to get this site cleaned up and the bloat removed.
 Last I heard there is someone working on it?

+On Fri, Jan 9, 2026 at 10:51 PM Soniya Deshpande <Soniya.Deshpande1@evalueserve.com> wrote:
+Hi Chris,

+Thanks for mediating this situation.

+Termly (Cookie Consent), accessiBe (Accessibility Widget), and LinkedIn Feed are all three tools that are currently returning errors that prevent them from appearing on the website.

+To resolve this, we need a few configuration steps in service dashboards:
+1. Termly (Cookie Consent)
+The current script is returning a "410 Gone" error.
+This usually means the script ID is outdated or the configuration was deleted.
+Please note that because of this, the cookie banner is also currently not showing up on the live production site.
+•	In Termly dashboard, please ensure a "Cookie Consent" banner is active for letstalksupplychain.com.
+•	Please send us the latest "Embed Script" provided in the dashboard.

+2. accessiBe (Accessibility Widget)
+The widget is currently blocked with a message stating: "This website is not registered, or its license is expired."
+•	Please verify that the subscription/license for letstalksupplychain.com is active.
+•	To allow us to test the widget while we build the site, please try adding http://localhost:3000 to the "Authorized Domains" list in your accessiBe settings.
+If adding localhost is not possible, please let us know, and we will provide a deployed testing domain in the future for this purpose.

+3. LinkedIn Feed (Elfsight Widget)
+The LinkedIn feed is returning a technical error stating "WIDGET_DISABLED."
+This usually happens if the widget has been manually turned off in the dashboard or if the subscription plan has reached its limit.
+Please check on this and provide the latest script again.

+Upon having this information, we will be able to finish the implementation.

+Best,
+Soniya Deshpande | Consultant, Data Analytics | Evalueserve, Raleigh NC